vhelin/wla-dx/doc/man/wlad.rst

 DESCRIPTION
 -----------

-**WARNING**: WLAD is not being maintained any longer, and no plans regarding it have been made.
+**WARNING**: :manpage:`wlad(1)` is not being maintained any longer, and no plans regarding it have been made.

-WLAD is a disassembler that can be used to disassemble an existing GB-ROM image into a WLA-syntax compatible source file.
+:manpage:`wlad(1)` is a disassembler that can be used to disassemble an existing GB-ROM image into a WLA-syntax compatible source file.
 It won't produce very readable code as all the labels etc. are discarded in the last phase of linking when the ROM image is made.
-In the current state WLAD doesn't generate labels, but it will in the future.
+In the current state :manpage:`wlad(1)` doesn't generate labels, but it will in the future.

-Give it the binary file (usually the extension is ``.gb`` or ``.cgb``) and WLAD will output the source code into stdout (the shell you are using).
+Give it the binary file (usually the extension is ``.gb`` or ``.cgb``) and :manpage:`wlad(1)` will output the source code into stdout (the shell you are using).

 Use ``-s`` if you intend to change texts in games.
 The flags ``-d`` and ``-s`` cannot be used at the same time.

-WLAD supports both normal GB-ROMs and Pocket Voice™ ROM images.
+:manpage:`wlad(1)` supports both normal GB-ROMs and Pocket Voice™ ROM images.
-Only WLAD GB-Z80 exists curently.
+Only :manpage:`wlad(1)` GB-Z80 exists curently.

 EXAMPLES